Difference between flat roof and pitched roof

 Roofing

-The answer to 'difference between flat roof and pitched roof' is that flat roofs are horizontal or nearly horizontal surfaces, while pitched roofs have a slope that allows water and snow to drain off.
-Flat roofs are commonly used on commercial buildings, while pitched roofs are more common for residential homes.
+The answer to 'difference between flat roof and pitched roof' is that flat roofs are horizontal surfaces with little to no slope, while pitched roofs have a significant angle or slope.
+Flat roofs are commonly used on commercial buildings and some residential homes, while pitched roofs are more common on traditional residential homes.

 Frequently Asked Questions

-What are the pros and cons of a flat roof?
+What are the benefits of a flat roof?

 When is a pitched roof better than a flat roof?